Asian stocks start week lower amid US rate hike concerns

 MC Payment, currently in a dispute with its controlling shareholder, was among the top active counters, with 69.4 million shares worth $39.2 million changing hands.
 The counter rose 17 per cent to 58.5 cents, extending last Friday's 51.5 per cent gain after the firm said it received a letter of intent from Indonesia-based payments and remittance company Dompet Harapan Bangsa for an equity stake.

 Hongkong Land shares led the losses on the STI, falling 3 per cent to close at US$4.88.
-Keppel DC Reit was the top index performer on Monday, with its units climbing 0.8 per cent to close at $2.57.
+Keppel DC Reit was the top index performer yesterday, with its units climbing 0.8 per cent to close at $2.57.